zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 If both PUBLIC_KEYFILE and KEYFILE are set, assemblies are delay-signed during the build using PUBLIC_KEYFILE and re-signed after the build using KEYFILE.
 This can be used for generating [Enhanced Strong Naming][6] signatures.

-*Temporary limitation: assembly signing applies only to .NET 4.5 assemblies at present.*

 ### Authenticode Signatures